CHARANREDDY-learntocode/CHARANREDDY-learntocode/README.md

 - 👋 Hi, I’m @CHARANREDDY-learntocode
 - 👀 I’m interested in Web Development, Internet of Things and application development too.
-- 🌱 I’m currently learning flask.
 - 💞️ I’m looking to collaborate on web development and application development.
-- 📫 you can reach me at gcharanreddy2000@gmail.com.
+- 📫 you can reach me at gr.charanreddy@gmail.com.

 <!---
 CHARANREDDY-learntocode/CHARANREDDY-learntocode is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.